Cancers Treated by Proton Therapy

 Proton therapy can treat many different cancers.
 Many factors, such as overall health and stage of cancer, are taken into consideration.
 Your cancer is specific to you.
 Proton therapy may not be right for every case.
 For those cancers where it is effective, we will evaluate your specific clinical situation to find the best option.

 - High-energy, precisely-targeted proton beams can deliver high doses of radiation to destroy cancerous cells, reducing recurrence rates for many cancer cases.

 - Proton therapy is non-invasive and may reduce side effects.

 - Patients treated with proton therapy may have increased tolerance for chemotherapy.

 - Patients can maintain their current quality of life during and after treatment.

 - It is sometimes used effectively to treat areas that have already been treated with radiation.

 Bladder cancer usually occurs within the lining of the bladder, which stores the body’s urine, and can grow into the bladder wall.
 The exact causes of bladder cancer are unknown.
-Some of the symptoms for bladder cancer are quite similar to other non-cancer related illnesses.
-If detected early and treated, the overall five-year survival rate for bladder cancer is 77 percent, and 98 percent for noninvasive bladder cancer.

 Breast cancer is the second-deadliest cancer among American women.
 Other than adopting a healthier lifestyle, early detection with regular mammograms remains the single most effective way for combating the disease.